colinyjchung/jinnzhong/content/posts/20241231-short-stories-read.md

 ]
 +++

+Didn't start tracking until 10/14.
+Changing how things will be tracked in 2025 anyway.

 | date | title                                            | author           | publication                               | notes |
 | ---:| :-------------------------------------------------| :--------------- | :---------------------------------------- | :---- |
 |10/14| Pop Squad (2006)                                  | Paolo Bacigalupi | The Magazine of Fantasy & Science Fiction |       |